trgaleev/AlleleSeq2/calc_read_coverage/readme.md

 prefix.sorted.merged_hap_uniq.bedgraph --- this is the read coverage on both haplotypes, using coordinates in the personal genome

-prefix.sorted.hapXonref.bedgraph --- read coverage of haplotype X, using coordinates in the reference genome
+prefix.hapXonref.bedgraph --- read coverage of haplotype X, using coordinates in the reference genome

-prefix.sorted.hapXonref.bigwig --- same as above, but in bigwig format
+prefix.hapXonref.bigwig --- same as above, but in bigwig format

-prefix.binned.hapX.bedgraph --- average read coverage of bins of 2.5 Mb of haplotype X, using coordinates in the reference genome

-prefix.Haplotype1.txt --- file used by the chromosome painting tool
+prefix.HaplotypeX.txt, prefix.HaplotypeX.bedgraph --- files used by the chromosome painting tool